WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 Associated functions that aren't methods are often used for constructors that will return a new instance of the struct.
 These are often called `new`, but `new` isn't a special name and isn't built into the language.

-For example, we could choose to provide an associated function named square that would have one dimension parameter and use that as both width and height, thus making it easier to create a square Rectangle rather than having to specify the same value twice:
+For example, we could choose to provide an associated function named `square` that would have one dimension parameter and use that as both `width` and `height`, thus making it easier to create a square `Rectangle` rather than having to specify the same value twice:

 Filename: src/main.rs